stleary/stars-at-night/readme.txt

 * **date** : A date that PHP can parse.
 For the current day, use "now"

 **Shortcode Examples:**

 * stars-at-night name=Chennai lat=13.08 long=80.26 timezone=Asia/Kolkata date=now
 * stars-at-night name="COE Observing Field" lat=30.891 long=-97.4265 timezone=America/Chicago date=1/29/2017

 The output consists of simple HTML tables:

-Events table: The times for sunrise, sunset, moonrise, moonset, morning astronomical twilight, and evening astronomical twilight for the specified day.
+* Events table: The times for sunrise, sunset, moonrise, moonset, morning astronomical twilight, and evening astronomical twilight for the specified day.
-ISS table: The times and directions for visible ISS passes over the next 10 days, from the specified day.
+* ISS table: The times and directions for visible ISS passes over the next 10 days, from the specified day.
+* Iridium flares table: The times and directions for visible Iridium flares over the next 10 days, from the specified day.

 == Installation ==